-To achieve its smart city ambitions, Tequila has partnered with government organizations and technology providers like Hitachi, as well as local companies and community groups.
-“We want to make Tequila better than it already is by enabling technological, educational and social change,” explains de Arteaga, who is spearheading the smart city initiative.
+To achieve its Smart City ambitions, Tequila has partnered with government organisations and technology providers like Hitachi, as well as local companies and community groups.
+“We want to make Tequila better than it already is by enabling technological, educational and social change,” explains de Arteaga, who is spearheading the Smart City initiative.
 “Hitachi immediately understood our vision and the challenges we faced around data integration and scale.”

 They have invested in an intelligent system for managing the overall tourism experience.
 Today, they have 15 working cameras, APs and sensors that have been positioned around the town to capture data on people and traffic volumes as well as the frequency of visits to restaurants and shops.
 With the Parking Space Analyzer and People Counter from Hitachi, Tequila can turn this data into valuable insights around visitor experience, behaviour and safety.

 To help gauge the success of its Smart City efforts, Tequila uses Hitachi's Smart Spaces and Lumada Video Insights to track and visualize public sentiment across a range of sources, including social media, public wi-fi, capacity planning for local businesses and traffic monitoring across the town.